Kadam-Kshitij/LearnCpp/Qt.md

 // With Direct connection
 // A direct connection means that the slot is called immediately when the signal
 // is emitted, and it is executed in the same thread that emitted the signal.
-Faster
+Faster.
+// Used when signal and slots are in same threads.
 //Main : 140641248048960
 //Base1 : 140641248048960
 //Base2 : 140641248048960